sensu-og/sensu-test-day/metric-extraction/docker_config/docker_instructions.md

 # Docker Images for Migration Extraction Example
 These images provide most of what you need to work through the `collect_metrics` test plan example.
 Once you have the docker containers running, you will need to use sensuctl to create the check and handler definitions as per the Test Plan.

-Assuming you are running docker on localhost, the pre-configured grafana dashboard will be available at http://localhost/3001
+Assuming you are running docker on localhost, the pre-configured grafana dashboard will be available at http://localhost:3001

+You'll also need the [sensuctl program](https://docs.sensu.io/sensu-core/2.0/getting-started/configuring-sensuctl/) running on localhost.

 ## Docker Commands